ARQz1947/Retail-Store-Data-Analysis/README.md

 - Year 2023 was the best year for the business.
 It showed highest profit growth rate of 32%.
 However, it rapidly declined the very next year and settled for 14% in 2024.
 - West and East regions remains the most profitable of them all.
 Collectively contributing a total of 69% to overall profit.
 - Discounts tend to increase sales but business took big hit on profits for its discounts.
 The average profit per order for discounted products is $-6.5 and $66.3 for products sold at original price.
-- Business has shown highest profits in Q4 of each year and there are weaker return at the start of each year.
+- Business has shown highest profits in Q4 of each year, probably because of upcoming holiday season and festivities.
+There are weaker returns at the start of each year i.e. Q1.
 ### Sales and Discount
+- Tables are showing high sales, ranking at 4 but are in loss with negative profit.
+Machines also show good sales (rank 6) but have very low profits (rank 13).
 ### Order and Shipment
 ### Recommendations